The Newest Gluten Free Fad: Gluten Intolerance Intolerance

 “If you aren’t diagnosed with celiac by a doctor, you’re making it up.”

 “If you’re gluten-free, you might have an eating disorder.”

 (Before you yell at me … read on ….)

 Why are so many people intolerant of gluten intolerance?
-Why does what I eat or don’t, affect you?
+Why does what I eat, or don’t eat, affect you?

 Why is following a gluten free diet without a medical diagnosis of celiac disease equated with following a “fad”?
 Why do people judge others for choices they make about their own bodies and what they put into them?
 If someone feels better not eating something, why do others have an opinion—much less voice it?
 I frankly couldn’t care less what Lady Gaga or Gwyneth Paltrow eat, so why do their dietary proclivities have anything to do with mine, and why does anyone else care?

 The media often make matters worse, throwing around the “F” word as if gluten free was the next Popcorn Diet.
-NPR noted recently in their post about the bane and boon of the gluten free fad that while all the recent attention has created scads of new gluten-free options, it comes with the repercussion that those living GF for medical reasons are often not taken seriously.
+NPR noted recently in their post about the bane and boon of the gluten free fad that while all the recent attention has created scads of new gluten free options, it comes with the repercussion that those living gluten free for medical reasons are often not taken seriously.
 Undermining the validity and credibility of a gluten-free diet makes it riskier to eat out now than ever before.
-A new, under-trained or simply uninformed server or chef, thinking the whole gf affair to be a fad du jour, may dubiously respond to requests for gluten-free foods.
+A new, under-trained or simply uninformed server or chef, thinking the whole gluten free affair to be a fad du jour, may dubiously respond to requests for gluten-free foods.